-The monitoring measure for this Objective will be that Miami-Dade County, in cooperation with State and federal agencies, will develop water quality antidegradation targets by 2010.
+The monitoring measure for this Objective will be that Miami-Dade County, in cooperation with State and federal agencies, will continue to develop water quality antidegradation targets.
 A second measure will be the number of pollution exceedances of water quality standards.
+A third measure will be the number and duration of occurrences of algal blooms and chlorophyll.